amandamichel/final-project/reflection3.md

-# An Intro to Deep AI
+# An Introduction to Deep AI
 ## Defining Deep Learning and Genetic Programming

 AI is an ever expanding field within Data Science.
 The purpose of this field as a whole is to mimic the human brain as closely as possible in technology.
 Naturally, a starting point in both the development and understanding of AI is something called Genetic Programming.